 The final results of the wireless antenna mod on the Ouya.

 Using a tool called Wi-Fi Analytics Tool on Google Play and I think you can get it on Amazon as well.
 This is the baseline of my tests of my Ouya connecting in my bedroom and going about 30 feet out to my NetGear WNDR3700v2 running DD-WRT.
-My router is named “thunderdome” on channel 9 and as you can see even at short distances the Ouyas connectivity is suck-tastic at around 45-50 dBm!
+My router is named “thunderdome” on channel 9 and as you can see even at short distances the Ouyas connectivity is sucktastic at around 45-50 dBm!
 I can’t blame the Ouya for this model of Netgear has a internal 2dBm antenna grid as well.
 But there is not hat much traffic out there either.
-This snapshot was taking a half an hour before the wireless antenna mod.
+This snapshot was taking half an hour before the wireless antenna mod.
 Wireless-N networking is seriously depreciated as well in terms of bandwidth and I was getting a lot of buffering issues with Kodi even requesting something simple like a 720p video.

 Wow!
 At least a -10dBm improvement using a 6dBi antenna!
 This is around the same quality of transmission my I-phone and laptop are running at which is near perfect!
-On top of that you can see that the antenna is sensing more networks withing my area.
+On top of that, you can see that the antenna is sensing more networks within my area.
 Wireless stability was also solid varying -/+ 5dBi over long term monitoring.
 Now It may be hard to believe everything that comes out of the android OS.
 So I decided to cross-check the wireless antenna mod against the Netgear WNDR3700v2 router running DD-WRT.
 The DD-WRT third party router software was a lot more critical about the performance from before and after. but it started at -55 Signal rate which is now down anywhere between -43 to -48 signal rate which is still a -10 improvement.
 My Raspberry Pi is right next to my router which -31 is the absolute best possible signal you can get according to the world of DD-WRT.

 [quote]What about this “Anthracite OUYA” I keep hearing about with all of it’s latest network updates?
 Can’t I just buy that and avoid doing this madness?[/quote] Yes, If you can get your hands on one the last and latest retail Ouyas which is named “Anthracite” then go right ahead!
 As you can see in the latest Ouya that I picked up.
 The wireless mod is already done to the Anthracite models.
 Along with using a solid ABS plastic casing instead of wrapping the thing in aluminum which will help Bluetooth and wireless signaling.
-Antenna upgrades to the Anthracite Ouya is actually easier and requires no soldering since the UF.L connector is already installed and ready to go.
-Fair warning, the last model of Ouya was not made nearly at much as the launch-day Ouya and is starting to become a moderate collectors item to get.
+Antenna upgrades to the Anthracite Ouya are actually easier and require no soldering since the UF.L connector is already installed and ready to go.
+Fair warning, the last model of Ouya was not made nearly at much as the launch-day Ouya and is starting to become a moderate collector’s item to get.
 Ouya probably saved money from going pure plastic versus its original design.